Sasha Krause Murder: Where is Mark Gooch Now?

 Mark Gooch is Currently Incarcerated in a State Correctional Facility

 Mark’s cell last pinged there at 1 am on January 19, but he also returned there a few days later.
 So, with all these aspects, he was found guilty of theft, kidnapping, and murder in connection with Sasha’s disappearance and death on October 13, 2021.
 A few months later, in January 2022, the then-22-year-old was sentenced to life in prison without the possibility of parole, plus an additional consecutive term of five years.
-All the evidence suggested he and Sasha did not know one another, so he had killed her in a rage simply because he held a grudge against her community.
+All the evidence suggested he and Sasha did not know one another, so he killed her in a rage because he held a grudge against her community.
 Therefore, today, at age 26, he is incarcerated at the maximum-security Arizona State Prison Complex Eyman in Florence, Arizona, where he is expected to remain for the rest of his natural life.

 Read More: Katlego Bereng: What Happened to Him?
 How Did He Die?